 The death of Genghis Khan, the emperor who united the tribes of Mongolia and led them to create the largest empire in the world, was shrouded in secrecy the moment he died on 18 August 1227.
 But where is he buried?
-The secret tomb of Genghis Khan continues to be mystery in 21st century.
+The secret tomb of Genghis Khan continues to be a mystery in the 21st century.

 Legends and Mysteries of Genghis Khan’s Tomb